INQUIRE NOW APPLY NOW

 You will be notified via email to your UVM email address when your bill is available online.
 For summer courses, you will not receive a bill until mid-May.
 UVM does not send paper bills.
 Your bill will indicate your due date – please note that your bill may be due before your classes begin.
 Bills not paid by the due date are subject to a $250 late fee and a hold on your student record.
 Visit www.uvm.edu/~stdfinsv to view all bill and payment due dates.
 PLEASE NOTE: If someone else will be paying your bill, you have the option to set up a Proxy on your account.
 To do this, go to the Student Financial Services (SFS) page in your myUVM portal and select ‘Set Up SFS Proxy Access and Manage Authorizations.”

 UVM email is UVM’s official method of contact with students and staff.
-It is very important that you regularly check your UVM email or forward it to another e-mail account that you check regularly.
+It is very important that you regularly check your UVM email or forward it to another e-mail account that you check regularly once you are registered.
 Once you have activated your UVM email, you can read your email via the web at webmail.uvm.edu or you can access it in your Myuvm portal page.
 Important messages from UVM, such as class cancellation notices, billing, announcements of special events, and financial aid communications will only be sent via your UVM email address.
 UVM professors also use email to notify you of any pre-class assignments or requirements.
 Billing notifications will ONLY be sent to your UVM email.
 It is extremely important to activate your UVM email as soon as possible and check it regularly.

 No, there are not any prerequisites for the courses; they are designed for beginner or intermediate students.